 As part of the Early Years curriculum, we encourage the children to use our outside area and the field as part of their learning in all weathers.
 Please ensure that the children have PE kits, wellies and coats in school every day.

 It is always useful to provide a spare pair of underwear in the children's PE or book bag in case of any accidents, you may also wish to provide a spare pair of trousers/skirt to change into.
 We will speak to you at the end of the day discretely and return any washing to you in a carrier bag if needed.

-On Monday afternoons, Mrs Hourihan and Mrs Hobkirk will be teaching PE in Class One.
+On Thursday afternoons, Mr Daldry will be teaching PE in Class One.
 All children should have their PE kits in school everyday, as we may do other physical development activities that require PE kit through out the week.